circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 ### Development vs. Production Orbs
 {:.no_toc}

 Orbs can be published either as ```dev:foo``` or as a semantically versioned production orb.
-Development Orbs are mutable and expire, whereas Production Orbs are immutable and durable as long as they remain in use.
+Development Orbs are mutable and expire, whereas Production Orbs are immutable and durable.

 ### Certified vs. 3rd Party Orbs
 {:.no_toc}